 In contrast with the last hand, this hand features great mana, Strip Mine, removal, and a threat.
 It also allows you to follow up with Sylvan Library on the second turn.
 This is a snap keep.

-Naya Bazaar Zoo is one of my absolute favorite decks in Old School, because it truly demonstrates the power of aggressive decks utilizing Strip Mine, plays tons of sweet cards, and challenges you to play tightly every turn.
+Naya Bazaar Zoo is one of my absolute favorite decks in Old School, because it truly demonstrates the power of aggressive decks utilizing Strip Mine, and plays tons of sweet cards.
+It provides the challenge of not relying on the most powerful cards in the format (Ancestral Recall, Time Walk, Library of Alexandria, and Mind Twist), and also challenges you to play tightly every turn to maximize tempo and sequencing.
 The presence of Sylvan, Bazaar, and so much removal makes it a very skill intensive deck with a ton of decision making, and it is one of the few decks that can reliably keep up with the blue draw engines.

 Stay tuned to Eternal Central for more sick 93-94 brews all month long.
 Thanks for reading.